 » View Wildcat Mountain Lodging Options

 Mad River Glen, in Fayston, Vermont, has a “ski it if you can” moniker.
-The trails are challenging, thanks in part to a vertical drop of 2,000 feet, while it receives about 230 inches of snow each year.
-The crowds are lighter at Mad River (compared to neighboring Sugarbush), and the vibe is very laid back.
+The trails are challenging, thanks in part to a vertical drop of 2,000 feet, while it receives about 230 inches of snow on average each year.
+The crowds are lighter at Mad River than other Vermont ski areas and the vibe is very laid back.
 Therefore, don’t expect a high-speed chair or machine-made snow.
 And don’t bring a snowboard since Mad River Glen is one of only a few remaining ski resorts that doesn’t allow snowboarding.
-Daily lift tickets are $115.
-The best deal is the late-afternoon ticket, which is $39 (midweek, non-holiday).
-Families who plan on skiing Mad River Glen a few times during the season should look into the Stark Mountain Family Pass, which is $375, and allows kids under 12 to ski free after Jan.
-1.
+Full-priced lift tickets are $115.
+However, you can often find steep discounts when you purchase your tickets ahead of time online.
+You can score mid-week tickets for less than $50, while weekend tickets purchased ahead of time can be less than $100.

 »View Mad River Lodging Options